Can Dogs Eat Cheese? A Guide on This Quick Treat

 Start with a Small Amount

 If your dog has never had cheese before, introduce it slowly.
 Watch for any signs of digestive problems like gas, diarrhea, or vomiting.
-Some dogs tolerate dairy better than others, and a small test portion will help you determine if cheese agrees with their stomach.
+Some dogs will tolerate cheese better than others, and the way to test it is to provide small amounts slowly.
+See if the food agrees with their stomach.

 Choose the Right Type of Cheese